ratwolfzero/hopalong_python/README.md

 This program is available in two versions:

-- Basic version: Calculation and display of the hopalong attractor and the pixel density via a color bar.
+- Basic version: Calculation and display of the Hopalong Attractor and the pixel density via a color bar.
-- Advanced version: Like the basic version, plus statistics and visualization of the pixel hit counts distribution.
+- Advanced version: Includes all features of the basic version, plus statistics and visualization of the pixel hit counts distribution.

-Example of outputs can be found in the "Usage" section above.
+Examples of outputs can be found in the "Usage" section above.

-### Image pixels and color mapping
+### Image Pixels and Color Mapping

-In both versions of the program (basic or advanced), pixels are color-coded based on the number of times the trajectory points "hits" them, which is called the "pixel hit count".
+In both versions of the program (basic and advanced), pixels are color-coded based on the number of times the trajectory points "hit" them, referred to as the "pixel hit count."

-### Pixel hit counts (density) and visualization
+### Pixel Hit Counts (Density) and Visualization

-Trajectory points are floating point values ​​and do not directly correspond to pixel coordinates.
-Instead, they are mapped to integer pixel coordinates in the image.
-The mapping is done by scaling factors using the image size and trajectory extents (min, max values).
-See the "compute_trajectory_and_image" function in the code for more details.
-This approach is different from plotting floating point values ​​directly.
+Trajectory points are floating-point values and do not directly correspond to pixel coordinates.
+Instead, these points are mapped to integer pixel coordinates in the image.
+The mapping process involves scaling factors that take into account the image size and the trajectory extents (minimum and maximum values).
+For more details, see the "compute_trajectory_and_image" function in the code.
+This approach differs from directly plotting floating-point values.

-When floating point values ​​are mapped to pixel coordinates, they are converted to integers.
-This allows points that are close to each other in floating point space to be assigned to the same integer pixel.
-This mapping can result in certain pixels being "hit" multiple times, creating areas of varying density within the image*.
+When floating-point values are mapped to pixel coordinates, they are converted to integers.
+This conversion allows points that are close to each other in floating-point space to be assigned to the same integer pixel.
+As a result, certain pixels may be "hit" multiple times, leading to areas of varying density within the image.

-First, the image array is set to zero.
+Initially, the image array is set to zero.
 Each time a pixel is hit, its value is incremented, reflecting the number of trajectory points corresponding to that pixel.
-Thus, the hit counts in the image array serve as a discrete measure of concentration, indicating the proximity of the trajectory points in floating point space.
+Therefore, the hit counts in the image array provide a discrete measure of concentration, indicating the proximity of the trajectory points in floating-point space.

 Matplotlib's "hot" colormap is used to represent the hit count information.
 Matplotlib applies normalization to scale the hit count within the limited color range of the colormap.
-This creates a color gradient that ranges from dark colors indicating low hit counts to light colors indicating high hit counts.
-As a result, the colormap effectively visualizes areas of higher activity within the attractor.
+This scaling creates a color gradient that ranges from dark colors, indicating low hit counts, to light colors, indicating high hit counts.
+Consequently, the colormap effectively visualizes areas of higher activity within the attractor.

-This clear color gradient allows users to easily identify activity patterns and better understand the dynamics of the Hopalong Attractor.

 [Back to Table of Contents](#calculate--visualize-the-hopalong-attractor-with-python)